tlchampion/mywealthplan/README.md

 Visualizations are provided by the [Bokeh](https://bokeh.org) and [Matplotlib](https://matplotlib.org) libraries.

-Details on asset performance are retrieved using the [Alpaca](https://alpaca.markets) API.
+Details on asset performance are retrieved using the [Yahoo Finance](https://finance.yahoo.com) API.

 The [Pandas](https://pandas.pydata.org) library is used to work with the asset data retrieved from the API.